-This tour starts with pick up in Akureyri, which is 400km north of Reykjavik, we then travel to the geothermal vents of Strytan.
+This tour starts with pick-up in Akureyri, which is 400km north of Reykjavik, we then travel to the geothermal vents of Strytan.

 The Strytan day tour is guided by the commercial diver Erlendur Bogason, the discoverer and researcher of Strytan and Arnarnesstrytur or divers he has trained.

 You will feel the 79°C hot water steaming out of the cones and we will take some hot water with us up to the boat and make hot chocolate.
 We will show you the variety of animals and plants living on the cones and maybe you can help us to discover new creatures we have not seen before.
-At the small cones we will feed the wolf fish with the shell, Arctica Islandica.
+At the small cones, we will feed the wolf fish with the shell, Arctica Islandica.

-In total three chimneys have been discovered at the Strýtan site: the largest one described above is the main one, which is dived and two deeper chimneys, each about 20m and 10m tall, the tops of which are at 50m depth.
+In total three chimneys have been discovered at the Strýtan site: the largest one described above is the main one, which is dived and two deeper chimneys, each about 20m and 10m tall, the tops of which are 50m depth.

 In the first week of June, we dive down to the cone and take guillemot eggs with us which we then boil at a depth of 24 meters.
 The guillemot eggs take 13 minutes to boil.